China and Russia are ahead in the global coronavirus vaccine race, bending long-standing rules as they go

 But while the domestically produced doses of Sputnik V will be reserved for Russians, the investment fund plans to manufacture larger quantities of the vaccine abroad for international sale.

-Russian Health Minister Mikhail Murashko told the state-run Tass news agency this week that of the announced 40,000 volunteers for Phase 3 trials, more than 300 have been vaccinated so far.
-That doesn’t include the health-care workers or teachers who volunteered for vaccination, and it’s unclear how many have done so.
+Russian Health Minister Mikhail Murashko told the state-run Tass news agency this week that of the announced 40,000 volunteers for Phase 3 trials, more than 300 had been vaccinated so far.
+That does not include the health-care workers or teachers who volunteered for vaccination, and it was unclear how many have done so.

 Murashko added that the vaccine will be more widely available to the general population in late November or December.
-Russia’s Health Ministry did not respond to a requests for comment.
+Russia’s Health Ministry did not respond to a request for comment.

 Searching for volunteers

-Officials in Beijing and Moscow stress that all recipients of the vaccines have been volunteers and that the vaccines are safe.
+Officials in Beijing and Moscow say that all recipients of the vaccines have been volunteers and that the vaccines are safe.

 Russian President Vladimir Putin said his daughter has taken Sputnik V. In China, Sinopharm’s Zhou told state media, without providing substantiating data, that of the hundreds of thousands of vaccine doses that have been administered, there has not been “a single case of obvious adverse reaction or a single case of infection.”

 But both countries have heavy controls over speech.
-Many of the expressions of concern have been oblique, unlike in the United States, where debate has raged over the safety of the vaccines.
+Many of the expressions of concern have been oblique, unlike in the United States, where there has been debate over the safety of the vaccines.

-Speaking to state media last week, Sinopharm’s Zhou acknowledged there were public worries about vaccine safety.
+Speaking to state media last week, Zhou acknowledged there were public worries about vaccine safety.
 The vaccine is not yet indicated for use by pregnant or breastfeeding women, he added, given the lack of research for those demographics.

 Vaccine safety scandals are prevalent in China.
 Surveys have shown high levels of public skepticism, with one 2019 study reporting 70 percent of respondents did not have vaccine confidence.

-In Russia, an August poll revealed that 54 percent of the more-than 1,600 respondents said they’re not ready to volunteer for vaccination, according to the independent Levada Center.
+In Russia, an August poll found that 54 percent of the more than 1,600 respondents said the we’re not ready to volunteer for vaccination, according to the independent Levada Center.

-Semyon Galperin, head of the rights group Doctors’ Defense League, said some doctors are concerned they could be pressured into vaccination.
+Semyon Galperin, head of the Doctors’ Defense League rights group, said some doctors are concerned they could be pressured into vaccination.
 Russia’s Medvestnik medical news website reported this week on a proposal by the Health Ministry to withhold from health-care workers long-promised bonuses for treating coronavirus patients if they decline vaccination.

-Leigh Turner, an associate professor at the University of Minnesota’s Center for Bioethics, said that the rushed rollouts in both countries and top-down emergency-use plans raised questions about informed consent by the early recipients.
+Leigh Turner, an associate professor at the University of Minnesota’s Center for Bioethics, said that the rushed rollouts in both countries and top-down emergency-use plans raise questions about informed consent by the early recipients.

 “When you have reports, for example, that members of the military are being administered something, to me that can raise questions of: Are these individuals really able to refuse?” he said.